 HOW TO GET MEDICAL BILLS PAID AFTER A SLIP FALL ACCIDENT INJURY

-Many people think that if you are injured on someone’s property, the property owner is automatically responsible.
+Many people believe that if you are injured on someone’s property, the property owner is automatically responsible.
 However, for the most part that is not true.
-Generally the property owner is only legally responsible for the injury and medical bills if the property owner did something wrong to cause the slip fall accident.
+Generally the property owner is only legally responsible for your injury and medical bills if the property owner did something wrong to cause the slip fall accident.
 For example, in the winter, the property owner may have completely neglected to sand and salt an icy sidewalk, or a restaurant employee may have spilled grease in the dining area that someone later slips on.
-All slip and fall cases are challenging for lawyers because the fault of the injured person is always compared to the property owner, and the insurance company defense is always “why didn’t the injured person see and avoid the dangerous condition?”
+All slip and fall cases in Minnesota are challenging for lawyers because the fault of the injured person is always compared to the property owner, and the insurance company defense is always “why didn’t the injured person see and avoid the dangerous condition?”

 But even though the property owner’s insurance may decide to fight the issue of legal responsibility for a slip and fall accident injury, the insurance often will have automatic Medical Payment Coverage.
 Medical Payment Coverage provides a certain amount of money for medical expenses (usually at least $5,000) regardless of fault.
 The property owner’s insurance will pay the Medical Payment coverage directly to the doctors or hospital as soon as they get the bills and have some proof that the accident happened on the property.

-If you are injured in a slip fall accident on someone else’s property in Minnesota, please call us to discuss the situation with a lawyer.
+If you are injured in a slip fall accident on someone else’s property in MN, please call us to discuss the situation with a lawyer.
 We will investigate whether the property owner can be held responsible for full compensation, and we will advise you on the Medical Payment Coverage.
 The initial consultation is free and we never charge anything unless you are compensated.